 Action Code Action Name Responsible Officer Progress Traffic Lights Comments 4.3.1 Implement the key initiatives of the Open Space Strategy, including our review of the strategy.
-Coordinator City Strategy 100% The Warmambool Open Space Strategy is seven years into its implementation and is progressing on schedule.
+Coordinator City Strategy 100% The Warrnambool Open Space Strategy is seven years into its implementation and is progressing on schedule.
 A detailed progress report was presented to Council in 2021 to highlight achievements to date.
 Some of the recommendations more recently completed include: - a Wayfinding Sign Design Package for the Foreshore, City Centre, and Russell's Creek (with several signs now installed), - investigation of open space opportunities through the Allansford Strategic Framework Plan, - acquisition of new open space adjoining the Merri and Hopkins Rivers, - completion of all recommendations from the Jubilee Park Master Plan at Woodford, - completion of the South of Merri Open Space Precinct Plan.
 An implementation plan has been prepared for the South of Merri Precinct, with successful external funding recently received to implement works within the Woodend Road reserve and Platypus Park precincts.
 These works are currently underway, being undertaken in partnership with the Glenelg Hopkins CMA.
-100% of City-wide recommendations have commendations are complete or underway.
+100% of City-wide recommendations have commenced or are complete, and 78% of precinct-based recommendations are complete or underway.